MichaelBell/rp2040-doom/README.md

 Dell keyboard.
 Your keyboard may just do nothing, or may cause a crash.
 If so, for now, you are stuck forwarding keys from another PC via sdl_event_forwarder.

+### Running RP2040 Doom on PicoVision

+Currently the PicoVision GPU has to be loaded by an external Pico connected to the GPU SWD/SWC pins.
+This is because the flash space is too tight to fit the GPU firmware in addition to the doom1.whx compressed WAD.
+We are looking into options for making this work!

+[boot_gpu](https://github.com/MichaelBell/boot_gpu) can be used to load the GPU firmware.
+Connect pins 2 and 3 on a Pico running boot_gpu to the GPU SWC and SWD, then connect to the console on that Pico over USB.
+Before starting RP2040 Doom on the PicoVision CPU (by copying the doom_tiny uf2 to it or rebooting with picotool after loading), reload the GPU firmware by hitting enter in the console.

 ### RP2040 Doom builds not targeting an RP2040 device

 You can also build the RP2040 Doom to run on your host computer (Linux or macOS) by using